guoyingshou/religion-19c-dh/policies.md

 ## Acknowledgments and license

-This syllabus borrows ideas from other digital history classes taught by Jeremy Boggs, Tona Hangen, and especially Jeff McClurken.
+This syllabus borrows ideas from other digital history classes taught by Jeremy Boggs, Mills Kelly, Tona Hangen, and especially Jeff McClurken.

-This syllabus and all assignments are copyrighted &copy; 2012 Lincoln Mullen and licensed CC-BY 3.0
+This syllabus and all assignments are copyrighted &copy; 2013 Lincoln Mullen and licensed CC-BY 3.0
-<<http://creativecommons.org/licenses/by/3.0/us/>>.
+<<http://creativecommons.org/licenses/by/3.0/us/>\>.
 You are free to use
 or modify this syllabus for any purpose, provided that you attribute it to the author, preferably at the course website listed above.